Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 - Create simple Linux applications with the Vitis IDE.
 - Run and debug using the Vitis IDE.

-In the [next chapter](./7-design1-using-gpio-timer-interrupts.md), we will connect all points previously introduced and create a system design.

 © Copyright 2017-2021 Xilinx, Inc.